 This entry was posted on Saturday, October 6th, 2012 at 13:54 and is filed under Activists' Blogs, Olive Harvests, Tarqumiya.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 It’s that time of the year again and the olive trees are ripe and ready for harvest.
 I found myself last Saturday picking olives alongside Palestinian families and Israeli activists from Ta’ayush in the village of Tarqumiya, northwest of Hebron.